Senior Scam Watch

 Tech Support Scams

-Reports of tech support scams targeting older adults rose sharply in 2023.
+Reports of tech support scams targeting older adults rose 37% in 2023.

 Grandparent Scams

-Florida officials warn that scammers are pretending to be grandchildren in emergencies to steal money from seniors.
+Florida Attorney General warns that scammers pretend to be grandchildren in trouble to steal money from seniors.

 What to Do If Something Seems Wrong